Audi SQ7 TDI (2016-2020) review

 Audi SQ7 TDI in detail

-Engine and gearbox – Like the rest of the car, the engine is a packed with high-tech gizmos, the most notable being an electric supercharger
+- Engine and gearbox – Like the rest of the car, the engine is packed with high-tech gizmos, the most notable being an electric supercharger.

-MPG and running costs – After all, the SQ7 is a performance SUV so it isn’t going to be cheap to run.
-However, with its diesel engine it will likely be cheaper than many of its rivals
+- MPG and running costs – The SQ7 is a performance SUV so it isn’t going to be cheap to run given the size of its components.

 Prices, specs and rivals

-If you don’t need an SUV (and be honest you don’t, do you?) then the SQ7 is less dominant.
+If you don’t need an SUV (and be honest, you don’t, do you?) then the SQ7 is less dominant.
 For similar money you could have an Alpina B5 Biturbo, which is more powerful, lighter and far more gratifying to drive.
-A used Audi RS6 isn’t much more money, either.
+The brilliant new Audi RS6 isn’t much more money, either